By Ben Welply, Business Development Manager

 Embracing the digital

 I don’t know the answer to that question.
 What I do know is that, since March, businesses that deliver training and education have had no option but to do what they can remotely.
-Speaking with providers, this has been achieved using the tools already available within the business, such as email, post and telephone.
+Speaking with providers, this has been achieved using the tools already available within the business.
+Think email, post and telephone.

-Today more and more people are confident in using systems like Zoom and Teams to maintain ‘face-to-face’ contact, which provides the benefit of improved interaction and team-building.
+Today more and more people are confident in using systems like Zoom and Teams to maintain ‘face-to-face’ contact.
+This provides the benefit of improved interaction and team-building.

-The temptation for institutions must be to stop at this point, remain with your substitutes for in-person meetings or move quickly back to the old normal of 100% face-to-face learning; in other words, confining yourself to what you know and muddling through.
+The temptation for institutions must be to stop at this point.
+Remain with your substitutes for in-person meetings or move quickly back to the old normal of 100% face-to-face learning.
+In other words, confine yourself to what you know and muddling through.

 At Aptem, we have found that the more progressive training organisations are not happy to settle.
 The pandemic, tragic though it is, has also opened some people’s eyes to new possibilities.
 They want to discover how things can be a whole lot better.
 This aspiration involves investigating processes, looking at what other organisations are doing, exploring how to simplify tasks and how to do things at a distance.